questdb/mindsdb-tutorial/README.md

     };
 ```

-Note: in this case MindsDB's web console will not assign it a `Name Your Connection`.
+Note: in this case, MindsDB's web console will not assign it a `Name Your Connection`.

 ## Adding data to QuestDB